Code-Differently-Instructors/Instructor-Tips/Sprints/sprint-planning-instructor.md

     - What labs/projects are to be completed in a sprint?

     - What user stories align with the established goals?
-(Advance project management)
+(Advanced project management)

     - What user stories can be completed in a sprint?
-(Advance project management)
+(Advanced project management)

+    - Create a product backlog of tasks to be completed by student/employees for a sprint

 - Create a sprint backlog of the tasks to be completed during the sprint.

+    - Instructors, based of the product backlog will give guidelines for the sprint backlog to students/employees.

+    - Student/employees will add the appropriate tasks to their sprint backlogs.

-    Trello board template has archived cards of each course and their modules for employees to check off during the sprint.
+    Trello board template has archived cards of each course and their modules for student/employees to check off during the sprint.
 They are located in the "Backlog" board.

     - Modules to be completed